 Chapter 7 bankruptcy offers a few options when it comes to repossession.
 The first being the benefit of an automatic stay.
 What this does is prevent your lender from taking further collection actions until they obtain court permission.
 So if your vehicle has been repossessed, they must wait to attempt to bring it to auction.
 At this point, you can either negotiate with your lender, redeem your car, or allow the car to go to auction.

 Negotiating with your lender entails the same process we outlined earlier, which is working out a payment plan, but you will usually have to reaffirm your debt with this option.
 Redeeming your car is when you buy your car back from the lender at fair market value.
 This means if your car is worth less than the loan amount, you can pay a lump sum of the market value to clear the loan.
 Allowing the car to go to auction is an option if you don’t want to keep your car.
 The lender will sell it to cover the loan balance.
 If the loan balance is greater, the lender will typically go after you for the deficiency, but Chapter 7 bankruptcy clears you of this liability.

 Chapter 13 Bankruptcy

-Hiring a trusted law firm like Groce & DeArmon, P.C. to give you legal aid is an important part in minimizing issues when it comes to bankruptcy and repossession law.
+Hiring a trusted law firm like Groce & DeArmon, P.C. to give you legal aid is an important part in minimizing issues when it comes to bankruptcy and repossession.
 We can guide you through any bankruptcy and repossession case to make sure we work out the best option today.
 Contact us for a free consultation with a friendly, professional lawyer from Groce & DeArmon.